 Toyota Prius Hybrid Inverter/IPM Defect

-If you own a 2010 through 2016 model-year Prius hybrid, please contact us.
-You can reach us by submitting the form on our Contact page or by sending us an email message that includes a brief description of your experience and the best way we can reach you.
+We continue to investigate complaints from consumers who have experienced a problem as a result of the IPM defect.
+If you own a 2010 through 2015 model-year Prius hybrid and/or a 2012 through 2017 model-year Prius v hybrid, please contact us.
+You can reach us by submitting the form on our Contact page or by sending us an email message that includes a brief description of your experience with your vehicle and the best way we can reach you.